 Independent action by exclusive licence holders

-The introduction of the UPC will entail a change for exclusively licensed patents, in that the holder of an exclusive licence will be able to act independently against infringers before the UPC.
-Since this will apply to all existing European patents, it may also affect your current licence agreements.
-For this reason, you may wish to adjust your licence agreement or submit an opt-out request.
+With the introduction of the UPC, something is changing for patents for which an exclusive license has been granted.
+Namely, the holder of an exclusive license will have the ability to take independent action against infringers at the UPC.
+Since this will apply to all existing European patents, it may therefore also affect your current license agreements.
+This may be reason for you to modify your license agreement or opt out.

 * Participating countries